 Status Icon Tooltip Description Possible Causes/Remedy N/A Tool has not run yet.
-NEW state Tool has not run or it has been cleaned.

-Status Icon Tooltip Description Possible Causes/Remedy V Tool runs successfully.
+Tool has not run or it has been cleaned.
+V Tool runs successfully.
 Tool runs with no errors.
 PASS state.
-N/A M Varies with the tool.
-Tool runs but with Warnings.
-Varies with the tool (e.g., for the Compile Netlist step, not all I/Os have been assigned and locked).
-8 Tool Fails.
+N/A Varies with the tool (e.g., for the Compile Netlist step, not all I/Os have been assigned and locked).
+2 Tool Fails. ls.
 Tool fails to run.
 Invalid command options or switches, invalid design objects, invalid design constraints.
 A Design State is Out of Date.
 Tool state changes from PASS to OUT OF DATE.
-Since the last successful run, design source design files, constraint files or constraint file/tool association, constraint files order, tool options, and/or project settings have changed. × Timing Constraints have not been met.
+Since the last successful run, design source design files, constraint files or constraint file/tool association, constraint files order, tool options, and/or project settings have changed. × Timing Constraints successfully but the have not been met.
 Timing Verification runs successfully but the design fails to meet timing requirements.
 Design fails Timing Analysis.
 Design has either set-up or hold time violations or both.